dcolinmorgan/pyNB/docs/SCENIC+ chapter.md

 **1. Data Preparation (`prepare_GEX_ACC`)**

 The pipeline begins by integrating gene expression (GEX) and chromatin accessibility (ACC) data into a unified MuData object.
+This step is critical for ensuring that both modalities are aligned and ready for downstream analysis.
 Depending on the input (multiome or separate datasets), it merges modalities or generates pseudo-multiome data.
-Key steps include barcode standardization, potential meta-cell generation, and count normalization.
+Key steps include:
+*   **Barcode Standardization**: Ensuring cell barcodes match across both assays.
+*   **Quality Control**: Filtering low-quality cells based on mitochondrial content and fragment counts.
+*   **Normalization**: Normalizing gene expression counts and chromatin accessibility features to account for sequencing depth and technical variability.

 ```bash
 snakemake --forcerun prepare_GEX_ACC